adept-thu/Dual-Radar/README.md

 <p align="center"><font face="Helvetica" size=20.><b>Paper: (https://arxiv.org/pdf/2310.07602.pdf)</b></font></p>

 # News
-<strong>[2023.10.29]  We are very sorry for the damage to some files in the published data, and the partitioning issue of imagesets has been corrected. </strong>
+<strong>[2023.1.15]  We are very sorry for the damage to some files in the published data, and the partitioning issue of imagesets has been corrected.
+And you can replace these images in the original dataset. </strong>

 <strong>[2023.10.29]  We have released the dataset download [link](#downloadlink). </strong>